jackhiggins458/writing_portfolio/content/customer_comms.md

 As mentioned in [Technical support responses]( {{< relref "customer_responses.md" >}} ), I currently work at [Fastmail](https://www.fastmail.com/).

 Thousands of customers use Fastmail to host one or more simple static websites.
-As a result of some changes to Fastmail's internal networks, the IP addresses that users' websites were hosted on were scheduled for change.
-We could make these changes automatically for customers hosting their DNS records at Fastmail, but we needed all other users to manually update their DNS records at their host.
+Due to upcoming changes to Fastmail's internal networks, the IP addresses that customers used to host their websites on Fastmail were changing.
+We could make these changes automatically for customers hosting their DNS records at Fastmail, but we needed all other customers to manually update their DNS records at their host.

-I wrote a set of guides, emailed out to over a thousand affected customers, to explain the situation and the required steps customers would need to take to ensure their websites remained online.
+I wrote a set of guides (emailed to over a thousand affected customers) to explain the situation, and to outline the steps customers would need to take to ensure their websites remained online.

-I've pasted a (redacted) copy of one of the messages that was sent out below.
-This particular message would have been sent to any customer with one website hosted at Fastmail, where we detected that the DNS was hosted by Cloudflare.
+Here's a (redacted) version of the guide I wrote that was sent to a customer.
+This particular message was sent to a customer with:

-Due to the wide variety of DNS hosts and configurations used by our users, I wrote multiple sets of steps for the six most commonly used DNS hosts by our users.
-This allowed us to provide specific, step by step instructions to the large majority of users.
-Users not hosting their domain on these any of these six hosts received a generic set of instructions instead.
+- Only one website hosted at Fastmail.
+-  Their DNS hosted by Cloudflare[^1].

 ---

 > Dear **$customer_name**,
 >